Mali's ex-junta chief Sanogo in custody over kidnapping

 BAMAKO Mali's former junta chief, General Amadou Sanogo, has been detained and charged with complicity in kidnapping after being questioned by a judge on Wednesday, the government said on state television.

-Human rights organizations have criticized the Malian army for excessive violence and accused them of torture and enforced disappearances in the West African country.
+Human rights organisations have criticised the Malian army for excessive violence and accused them of torture and enforced disappearances in the West African country.

 "(A Bamako court) laid charges against Amadou Haya Sanogo who has been placed in custody," Mahamane Baby, spokesman for the government on state television said late on Wednesday.